rmgibbo/wetfe/web/docs/glossary.md

 : A decremental impact to momentum.
 This reduces a combatant's likelihood of acting before others in the next round.

 deque
 : _Pronounced "deck."_ A vertical column of chips that grows by accumulating chips atop or beneath it.
 The position of the different types of chips in a deque is directly relevant to resolving many game effects.
-For example, power chips Ⓟ accumulate above soul chips Ⓢ, indicating that incoming damage is first applied to (and absorbed by) the power chips before the underlying soul chips.
+: For example, power chips Ⓟ accumulate above soul chips Ⓢ, indicating that incoming damage is first applied to (and absorbed by) the power chips before the underlying soul chips.

 dexterity, DEX
 : The quality encompassing a being’s physical agility, reflexes, acrobatics, and finesse with tools and weapons.

+effect type
+: The descriptors of effects that determine when and how they may resolve based on the Realms of the causative and affected systems.
+Effect types are distinguished by their causative Realm {Infernal, Celestial, Exotic, Confluent} and a list of modes (e.g. anatomical, psychological, eusociological, etc.).
+The modes are qualities that must be present in the affected system _for each that is present in the causative system_, in order for the effect to resolve as intended.
+: For example, a frightening effect meant to cause psychological damage would be ineffective against a brick wall, since it lacks the "psychological" quality.
+If all the necessary modes are present in the affected system, then the **vulnerability system** finally specifies the magnitude of the effect.

 encounter
 : Any combat, social, or environmental event that challenges the wit, prowess, and luck of an adventuring party.